WebAuthn Registration node

 Trust Store alias |

-Specifies the name of a secret store configured in the realm that contains CA-issued certificate chains, which can be used to verify attestation data provided by a device.
 The alias of the realm trust store holding the secrets necessary to validate a supplied attestation certificate.

-The alias name must only contain the characters The value is also appended to the string |
+The alias can only contain the characters This value is appended to the string |

 ||